singh-man/books/crackingTheCoding/16_moderate.md

 The one tricky bit is how to print the  board.
 Where  do we start printing?
 Where  do we end?

 Since we will need to print  a grid, we can track what should be top-left and  bottom-right corner of the grid.
-Each time  the  ant  moves,  we compare the  ant's  position to the  most top-left position and  most bottom­ right position, updating them if necessary.
+Each time  the  ant  moves,  we compare the  ant's  position to the  most top-left position and  most bottom-right position, updating them if necessary.

 ```java